-- Gayle Cooper, teacher at Skyridge Middle School.
+- Teacher at Skyridge Middle School.
 The “Native Plant Garden” will be amended with additional native plants (and compost and gravel) as part of the living garden used for the Lewis & Clark curriculum.

-- Sarah Logan, Librarian at Dorothy Fox Elementary.
+- Librarian at Dorothy Fox Elementary.
 The “Library Gardening Collection” will grow with the purchase of new book series about gardening and food production.

-- Julie Della Valle, teacher at Grass Valley Elementary.
+- Teacher at Grass Valley Elementary.
 The “Outdoor Classroom Lawn” area will be planted with a special “no mow”, extra-tough lawn seed able to handle foot traffic as children observe and learn about insects and plants in the surrounding garden area.